Breakout-Room-2/League-of-League-Tracker/README.md

    * Favourites/Recent searches bar
  * Summoner Stats screen (Stream/Feed)
    * List of recent matches with small amount of important stats on view
-   * Ranking (Tier and LP) details, win/loss pie chart, and average KDA for displayed matches listed near top of screen
+   * Ranking (Tier and LP) details and average KDA for displayed matches listed near top of screen
    * Should be able to click on match to get more detail (implementation tbd)
  * Match detail screen / Dropdown?
 (TBD)